-San Francisco is going all out to celebrate Cesar Chavez Day, a national holiday celebrating California’s own civil rights and labor movement activist, Cesar Chavez.
-The official holiday was on March 31, but SF will host a vibrant parade and festival this Saturday, April 9.
+San Francisco will go all-out again this year to celebrate Cesar Chavez Day, a national holiday celebrating California’s own civil rights and labor movement activist, Cesar Chavez.
+The official holiday is on March 31st, but SF’s Mission District parade and festival will happen on Saturday, April 29th, 2023.

 The festival will take place from 10am-5pm on 24th St between Folsom and Bryant, and will include plenty of food and drink vendors as well as live performances, arts and crafts, a lowrider car show, games for children and much more.